expo/expo/docs/pages/workflow/debugging.md

 ## Developer menu

-This menu gives you access to several functions which are useful for debugging, and is built into the Expo client app.
-The way you open it is a bit different depending on where you're running the Expo client:
+This menu gives you access to several functions which are useful for debugging, and is built into the Expo Go app.
+The way you open it is a bit different depending on where you're running the Expo Go app:

 - iOS Device: Shake the device a little bit, or touch 3 fingers to the screen.
 - iOS Simulator: Hit `Ctrl-Cmd-Z` on a Mac in the emulator to simulate the shake gesture, or press `Cmd+D`.